tnebooks/10th-science/questions/science/nervous-system/brain.md

 ---
 choices:
-  - "thalamus"
+  - thalamus
-  - "hypothalamus"
+  - hypothalamus
-  - "corpus callosum"
+  - pons
-  - "pons"
+answers:
-answer:
+  - corpus callosum
-  - "corpus callosum"
+explanation: >-
-explanation: "The corpus callosum is a thick, C-shaped band of nerve fibers (white matter) found deep in the brain.
-It functions as the primary communication link between the left and right cerebral hemispheres, allowing them to share information and coordinate complex sensory and motor functions."
+  The corpus callosum is a thick, C-shaped band of nerve fibers (white matter) found deep in the brain.
+It functions as the primary communication link between the left and right cerebral hemispheres, allowing them to share information and coordinate complex sensory and motor functions.
 ---

 Which nervous band connects the two cerebral hemispheres of brain?